Provide feedback on the draft Design Principles and Guidelines by 20 October.

 By adopting national Design Principles and Guidelines we will give people entering residential aged care greater confidence that the aged care home they choose will meet their needs.

 With clear Design Principles and Guidelines to help guide capital works for both refurbishments and new builds from 1 July 2024, we can create environments that:

 - promote independence, function and enjoyment for residents

 - support the delivery of high quality, safe, respectful, and dignified care.

 Keep in touch

-Consultation has included a range of activities to engage older Australians, their families and carers, the aged care sector and technical experts.
 To receive notification of future opportunities, please sign up to the Aged Care Engagement Hub.